 Again, our own research shows that there are certain risks attached to social sharing from an employee’s perspective.
 ‘Am I sharing the right thing’, ‘am I even allowed to share stuff’, these are common thoughts in their minds.

 It may sound simple, but the best course of action should be to let your teams know that it’s OK to share approved company content, in fact it’s encouraged!
 You might also want to establish some ground rules for using social media at work too.
 This isn’t just to protect your own brand, but also to avoid any uncertainty from the employee’s perspective.
-You might enjoy this article we wrote if you’re still unsure about the idea of your staff using social media at work.
+If you’re still unsure about the idea, read our article about why staff should use social media at work.

 Step 2 – Encourage with great content